urbit-pilled/Monaco-hoon/README.md

 # working-demo
-Week 1 working demo of a Monaco Editor integrated with Tree-sitter embedded in an html page
+Working Demo of a Monaco Editor integrated with Tree-sitter embedded in an html page